gladstone-institutes/bibliometrics/README.md

     sh src/bottomup-pipeline.sh input-scripted.txt

+Important: The `bottomup-pipeline.sh` takes into account Web of Science's throttling limitations.
+It sleeps for 60 seconds after each author to prevent `bottomup.py` from signing into Web of Science too frequently.

+Note: Sometimes Web of Science will stop working, causing `bottomup.py` to die.
+To get around this problem, `bottomup-pipeline.sh` was designed to be run repeatedly.
+If an output file already exists for an author, it will skip that author.

 Note: The pipeline script creates one-level networks for each author.
-If you want to change this, open this file and look at line 15, which invokes `bottomup.py`.
+If you want to change this, open `bottomup-pipeline.sh` and look at line 15.
 You can change the number of levels there.

 ## Create a random sample list of authors from MeSH terms